VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Method

-Tune-A-Video \cite{wu2023tune} reduced the high computational complexity of spatio-temporal attention (ST-Attn) in generating videos with increasing frames by introducing a novel sparse version of causal attention mechanism, where the attention matrix is computed between frame $z_{v_i}$ and two previous frames $z_{v_1}$ and $z_{v_{i-1}}$, reducing the complexity from $O((dT)^2)$ to $O(2dT^2)$.
+Tune-A-Video \cite{wu2023tune} reduced the high computational complexity of spatio-temporal attention (ST-Attn) in generating videos with increasing frames by introducing a novel sparse version of causal attention mechanism, where the attention matrix is computed between frame $X_{i}$ and two previous frames $X_{1}$ and $X_{i-1}$, reducing the complexity from $O((dT)^2)$ to $O(2dT^2)$.
 However, the quadratic complexity still remains a bottleneck for long sequences of video frames, limiting their ability to efficiently process high-resolution images and lengthy sequences, posing a significant barrier to their broader application.
-To overcome this issue, we propose a linear attention mechanism based on the \texttt{VRWKV} (Vision Receptance Weighted Key Value) framework, where we replace the traditional quadratic attention computation with a receptance-weighted key-value operation that scales linearly with sequence length, reducing the complexity from $O(2dT^2)$ to $O(2dT)$.
-Our approach leverages the \texttt{VRWKV's} inherent ability to capture long-range dependencies through its recurrent formulation while maintaining spatial awareness through learnable shift operations and channel mixing.\\ An overview of our approach is depicted in Figure \ref{fig2}.
-Given a text-video pair as input, our model leverages the pretrained T2I diffusion models for T2V generation by encoding the input video into a discrete space, then we predict the added noise using our U-Net architecture enhanced with \texttt{VRWKV} modules.
-During inference, we sample a novel video from the discrete noise inverted from the input video, guided by an edited prompt.
+To overcome this issue, we propose a linear attention mechanism based on the \texttt{VRWKV} \cite{duan2024vision} framework, where we replace the traditional quadratic attention computation with a receptance-weighted key-value operation that scales linearly with sequence length, reducing the complexity from $O(2dT^2)$ to $O(2dT)$.
+Before aggregation, VRWKV employs a lightweight mixing mechanism to capture local temporal dynamics without heavy convolution.
+For a given input sequence of video frames $X_t$, we compute the Receptance $(R_t)$, Key $(K_t)$, and Value $(V_t)$ vectors using a learnable interpolation with the previous time-step state $X_{t-1}$ as defined in Eq.~\ref{eq5}.
+In the standard Transformer, the softmax prevents the decomposition of the attention matrix.
+VRWKV replaces this with a channel-wise exponential decay (see Eq.\ref{eq6}).
+By defining the accumulated states $A_t$ and $B_t$: